Upgrade and scale an Azure API Management instance

 You can upgrade and downgrade to and from any tier.
 Note that upgrading or downgrading can remove some features - for example, VNETs or multi-region deployment, when downgrading to Standard or Basic from the Premium tier.

 The upgrade or scale process can take from 15 to 45 minutes to apply.
-You get notification when it is done.
+You get notified when it is done.

 Use the Azure portal to upgrade and scale